Are you looking for new fun jobs that pay well?

 36. Event Planner

-Event planners coordinate meetings, conferences, parties, weddings; you name it.
+Event planners coordinate meetings, conferences, parties, and weddings; you name it.
 They have to be organized and able to work well under pressure.

 Event planners need to know how to keep everyone on schedule to run smoothly.